chris-a-phillips/enter-the-faang/README.md

 <!-- GETTING STARTED -->

 ## Getting Started

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-Make sure that npm is the latest version
+Make sure that you have the latest npm version.
 * npm
   ```sh
   npm install npm@latest -g